Land Stewardship Camp Registration

 This course will take place on the banks of the South River, in Conway, Massachusetts.
 The landscape ranges from the sand and clay banks of the river to a former pasture on flat riverbottom soil, to reforested hillsides.
 There are hundreds of acres of forest, miles of trails, and a river that can be easily explored by wading or tube-floating.

 This is a rustic, but not remote, setting.
-You’ll need to wade through the river (thigh-high water) to get from your car to the workshop site.
-Cell service is very limited, but a land line is available just a few hundred yards away.
+You may need to wade through the river (knee-high water) for parts of the workshop.
+Cell service is limited, but a land line is available just a few hundred yards away.
 There is a shelter we can use in case of rain.

 What to bring:

 - Tent and sleeping gear.

 - 2 breakfasts, 2 lunches, one dinner, and snacks.
 Limited critter-proof storage space available on-site.

 - Water bottles.
 Fresh water is available on site for refilling.

 - We’ll provide a more detailed list 1-2 weeks before the workshop.

 Connor Stedman has mentored students of all ages in nature connection since 2004 and teaches on knowledge of place and land stewardship around North America.
 As an ecological designer, Connor specializes in agroforestry and carbon sequestration on farms.
 He offers consulting and design for regenerative agriculture systems at AppleSeed Permaculture.
 Connor lives in Hatfield, MA and travels frequently around the Northeast.